 Fig. 4.
-Vision System Architecture
+Architecture of the perception system

-The goal of the system is to recognize and locate robots and the ball, by theis colors.
+The goal of the system is to recognize and locate both the robots and the ball, by theis colors.
 The Aquisitor modules are responsible for the acquisition of data from the camera and distance sensors.
 Once an image frame is obtained, this is classified by an SVM.
-The centroid of each extracted object is calculated and sent to the Decision Maker to obtain information such as angle (θ) relative to the robot and estimated distance (d) of each object.
-At the same time, the acquired data of all the distance sensors is separated and sent to each Processor S_i , where $i \in [1, 5]$, and a function of interpolation is applied with the objective of finding the distance from the decimalized value of each of these.
+The centroid of each extracted object is calculated and sent to the Decision Maker to obtain information such as angle ( $\theta$ ) relative to the robot and estimated distance (d) of each object.
+At the same time, the acquired data of all the distance sensors is separated and sent to each Processor $S_i$ , where $i \in [1, 5]$ , and a function of interpolation is applied with the objective of finding the distance from the decimalized value of each of these.
 Finally, all extracted information is sent to the Fusion Processor in order to generate knowledge representation of each object in the scene.
-The location of objects recognized in the image is given by its polar coordinates relative to the center of the robot (θ , d).
+The location of objects recognized in the image is given by its polar coordinates relative to the center of the robot ( $\theta$ , d).

-The processors S_i , as well as, the Classifier and Decision Maker are imple- mented in two distinct threads and synchronized in the Fusion Processor, once the fusion is made from the active sensors.
+The processors $S_i$ , as well as, the Classifier and Decision Maker are implemented in two distinct threads and synchronized in the Fusion Processor, once the fusion is made from the active sensors.